 The typical Mexican auto insurance policy only pays the cost of Mexican labor for collision damage repair, whether repaired in Mexico, the U.S., or Canada.
 Depending on location, the Mexican labor rate is around U.S. $20 per hour.

-From our experience RVing in the U.S., we find it fortunate to find a repair facility that charges less than U.S. $80 per hour and $100+ is the norm.
-Lazy Days RV in Tucson, Arizona charges a labor rate of $149/hour (as of October, 2019).
+From our experience RVing in the U.S., we find it fortunate to find a repair facility that charges less than U.S. $150 per hour and higher is becoming the norm.

 All of our companies offer two policy forms for Mexico, “Standard” and “Extended”.
 Considering 1. and 2. above, we recommend purchasing the Extended policy form because it provides much better coverage in many respects.

-If your RV is drivable after suffering damage from a collision or other cause, or drivable after temporary repairs, you'll be more satisfied to have your rig repaired at home . . . and have your Mexican insurance company pay up to U.S. $100 per hour for the labor.
-This higher labor rate is included in the Extended policy offered by two of our companies, ABA Seguros and El Águila.
-The policy offered by Grupo Nacional Provincial (GNP) pays up to US $50 per hour for repairs in the U.S. and Canada.
+If your RV is drivable after suffering damage from a collision or other cause, or drivable after temporary repairs, you may be more satisfied to have your rig repaired at home . . . and depending on your coverage, your Mexican insurance company may pay up to U.S. $200 per hour for labor.
+A higher labor rate is included in the Extended policy offered by two of our companies, El ‘Aguila ($200/hour) and ABA Seguros ($100/hour).
+The policy offered by Grupo Nacional Provincial (GNP) pays up to US $55 per hour for repairs in the U.S. and Canada.

 You must report a claim as soon as possible, and definitely before you leave Mexico.
 This allows the insurance company to investigate the damages.